JustAboutJeff/who_run_it/README.md

 ##About

-A Final Group Project for Dev Bootcamp (Chicago, IL)
+A final group project for Dev Bootcamp (Chicago, IL)

-Original idea by Jeff Belser - a distance runner who moved to Chicago for Dev Bootcamp and struggled to find other runners to share a jog with outside the formalized running club schedules.
+The original idea was pitched by Jeff Belser - a distance runner who moved to Chicago for Dev Bootcamp and struggled to find other runners to share a jog with outside of the formalized running club schedules.

-With over 30 million runners in the US, the app was pitched as a tool to facilitate the social future of running.
-Who Run It allows runners to share their runs and join other runs that match their available time slots, pace and/or distance preference, and geographic location.
+Who Run It allows runners to build and share their runs and join other runs that match their available time slots, pace and/or distance preferences, and geographic location.

 ##Install